Districts of Redditch: Oakenshaw

 Oakenshaw is a largely residential area with a mix of privately owned and social housing.
-There is a prominent McDonald's in the centre of Oakenshaw on the A441 traffic island and nearby is the largest retail outlet in Redditch, Tesco Extra.
+There is a prominent McDonald's in the centre of Oakenshaw on the A441 roundabout.
+Oakenshaw is also home to Tesco Extra, which lies against Redditch's notable cloverleaf junction.

 This area gets its name from Oakenshaw Farm, sometimes known as Pheasant Farm.
 The farm was located, where the underpass from Tesco to Greenlands is today, and a small lane ran from opposite Yvonne Road in Crabbs Cross to Oakenshaw Road in Greenlands, in which modern Oakenshaw lies upon.

 Oakenshaw South

-Oakenshaw South was built in the 1980s and consists of ten residential closes, all leading off Grangers Lane.
+Oakenshaw South was built in the 1980s and consists of eleven residential closes, all leading off Grangers Lane.

-Built on land once belonging to Woodrow Farm, the particularly long pathway dividing Oakenshaw South is in fact the old lane linking the Slough to Woodrow Farm and then onto Studley Road.
-The Bridleway adjacent to Yarr Mill Close was the first stretch of the lane off the Slough, the pathway opposite carries on until the bend, where the lane was lifted to build Stoneleigh Close.
-The lane continues south towards Woodrow Drive, then rises to a pathed platform which was once the Redditch to Evesham Railway line.
-Woodrow Farm was located just before the rise and bend of the path, on the left looking towards the Rough Hill drive Round-a-bout.
+Built on land once belonging to Woodrow Farm, the particularly long pathway dividing Oakenshaw South is in fact the old lane linking The Slough to Woodrow Farm and then onto Studley Road.
+The Bridleway adjacent to Yarr Mill Close was the first stretch of the lane off The Slough, the pathway opposite carries on until the bend, where the lane was lifted to build Stoneleigh Close.
+The lane continues south towards Woodrow Drive, then rises to a pathed platform which was once the Redditch to Evesham railway line.
+Woodrow Farm was located just before the rise and bend of the path, on the left looking towards the Rough Hill Drive roundabout.
 The old lane continued through what is now Bushley Close, Woodrow North to the Studley Road junction at Woodrow Centre.